Winter is here and we all know what that means. DELIVERY.

 Cons: Usually expensive.

 Okay, okay – hear me out.
-I know that DoorDash has its problems and is by no means a perfect delivery service.
+I know that DoorDash has its problems and is by no means a perfect food delivery service.
 But with little-to-no limitations on which restaurants users can order food from, it definitely comes out on top.
 Where other apps will restrict your food delivery order to a particular radius, DoorDash puts you (and your taste buds) in the virtual driver’s seat.
 Plus, with no minimum order price on many of its locations, you can actually pay for what you want.

 Pros: Can pretty much order from anywhere in the city, offers plenty of cheap options.